FREE SHIPPING FOR ALL DOMESTIC ORDERS OVER $75 - NO SALES TAX OUTSIDE OF NJ!

 From the front view, the answer is not much.
 The designers looked at the Z7 and said, “Yeah, that works.”
 And it does indeed work pretty well.
 The handling on this camera is quite good and will be familiar for anyone coming from another Nikon camera.

-However, there’s one important update that would be easy to miss: the sensor frame was switched from plastic to metal.
-That means the Z7II is natively compatible with our magnetic clip-in filters for Z-mount; there’s no need for a mag mount.
+There’s one important update that would be easy to miss: the sensor frame was switched from plastic to metal.
+However, the Z7II will still need a Mag Mount Plate to be compatible with our magnetic clip-in filters for Z-mount.

 Z7II 012 copy Custom